awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.Oracle.ToPostgreSQL.md

 | V$VERSION  | Displays version numbers of core library components in the Oracle Database | aws\_oracle\_ext\.v$version |
 | V$INSTANCE | A view that shows the state of the current instance\. | aws\_oracle\_ext\.v$instance |

 You can use AWS SCT to convert Oracle SQL\*Plus files to psql, which is a terminal\-based front\-end to PostgreSQL\.
-For more information, see [Converting application SQL using the AWS SCT](CHAP_Converting.App.md)\.
+For more information, see [Converting application SQL using AWS SCT](CHAP_Converting.App.md)\.

 ## Converting Oracle sequences<a name="CHAP_Source.Oracle.ToPostgreSQL.ConvertSequences"></a>